postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 ## Configuring Newman for Jenkins

-With the help of Newman and the Postman API, you can run API tests created in Postman as part of your CI pipeline.
-First [generate the Newman configuration code](/docs/integrations/ci-integrations/#configuring-newman-for-ci) in Postman.
+With the help of Newman and the Postman API, you can run API tests created in Postman as part of your Jenkins pipeline.
+First generate the Newman configuration code in Postman.
 Then add the configuration code to Jenkins:

-Running API tests as part of your CI pipeline helps to ensure that expectations between your API producers and consumers stay in sync.

-To run your API tests along with each build, first generate the required Newman configuration code in Postman.
-Then add the configuration code to your CI tool.
-After configuration, each time a CI build runs, Newman uses the Postman API to run the collections that contain your tests.
+Each time a Jenkins build runs, Newman runs the collections that contain your tests.
 You can view the results of your tests in Postman.
+You an also configure the  Postman cloud reporter to send detailed collection run information back to Postman.

->Before you begin, make sure you’ve already [set up an integration](#configuring-ci-integration) between your API and CI tool.
+>Before you begin, make sure you’ve already [set up an integration](#configuring-ci-integration) between your API and Jenkins.

 To generate configuration code for Newman:

-1. Open your API and select the **Test** tab.
+1. Open an API version and select the **Test** tab.
-1. Under **Recent Runs**, select **View All Builds**.
+1. Under **CI/CD Builds**, select **View Builds**.
 1. Select **Configure Newman**.
-1. Select a **Collection** and **Environment** to run during CI builds.
+1. Select a **Collection** and **Environment** to run during Jenkins builds.

-1. (Optional) Select **+ Add more** to select additional collections to run.
+    > If needed, select **+ Add More** to select additional collections to run.

+1. (Optional) Select the check box to use the Postman cloud reporter to send detailed collection run information back to Postman.
+You can view the collection run details in the Postman **History** and on the API version **Test** tab.
 1. Select **Copy** to copy the Newman configuration, and then select **Finish**.

+SCREENSHOT

-1. Add the Newman configuration you copied to the build configuration file in your API repository.
+To add the Newman configuration to your Jenkins pipeline:

-1. Open your project in CircleCI and select **Configure**.
+1. Open your pipeline project in Jenkins and select **Configure**.
-1.
-1. Paste the Newman configuration you copied from Postman:
+1. Paste the Newman configuration you copied from Postman into the **Pipeline script**:
+    * Replace `your_nodejs_configured_tool_name` with the name of your NodeJs tool, for example, `node`.
     * Replace both instances of `$POSTMAN_API_KEY` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
-    * Make sure to add the `newman-collection-run` job to a new or existing workflow.
-1. Select **Save and Run** to run the pipeline using the new configuration.
+1. Select **Save** and then run the pipeline using the new configuration.
-1. To view the test results in Postman, open your API and select the **Tests** tab.
+1. To view the test results in Postman, open your API version and select the **Tests** tab.
+For more help, see [Viewing collection run details](#viewing-collection-run-details).

 ### Example of Jenkins pipeline script